Resetting your AirPods is a quick fix for when your AirPods keep disconnecting or have charging issues. But what happens if your AirPods won’t reset?

 2. Clean Your AirPods

-Dirt may cause your AirPods can’t touch the charger, and the connection will be lost.
-So, it would help if you clean your AirPods Charging Case or the AirPods themselves once in a while.
+So, it would help if you clean your AirPods Charging Case or the AirPods themselves occasionally.

 - Use a soft, dry, and lint-free cloth.

 - With the cloth, carefully wipe the Airpods.